 If any problems are apparent, Cope has this advice: “Take care of them immediately, before a high-wind event occurs.”
 Contractors are usually booked solid following severe weather, and it could take months to get the repairs scheduled after incurring damage.

-MEET THE NAIL THAT CAN HELP KEEPS ROOFS INTACT.
+MEET THE NAIL THAT CAN HELP KEEP ROOFS INTACT.

 It’s called an 8d ring shank nail.
 In testing, researchers at IBHS found that common 8d nails and staples — the type allowed in older building codes — are inadequate to keep a roof from lifting up in high winds.